Superintendent: John Signorelli

 - Do not mix wood, branches, rocks, dirt, or grass clipping with leaves.
 Leaves will not be collected due to possible risk to the crew and damage to equipment.
 The homeowner is responsible to notify landscaping contractors.

 - Do not place leaves closer than 10 feet to any storm drain inlet.

-- Do not place yard waste at the curb or along the street except during pick-up times designated on the Borough website under “News and Announcements.”
+- Do not place yard waste at the curb or along the street except during pick-up times designated on the Borough website.

-Grass clippings can be composted on residential property or placed in reusable, covered containers and placed at curbside for recycling collection between April 1st until November 1st.
+Grass is picked up by the trash collection service, not DPW.
+Grass clippings can be composted on residential property or placed in reusable, covered containers and placed at curbside for recycling collection from spring to fall, specific dates to be announced.

 - Place grass clippings in covered containers at the curb on Tuesday night for pick-up on Wednesday mornings.

 - Cans must be less than 50 pounds and in no larger than a 32 gallon size container

 - Twigs, weeds, potted plants, leaves and sticks cannot be mixed with grass for pick-up

 - Do not bag grass clippings for municipal garbage collection.